marko-londo/Sfere/README.md

 - **Dynamic Text Generation**:
-  - Leverages a fine-tuned GPT2LMHeadModel for generating narrative text that echoes the style of "The Dying Earth" at the push of a button.
+  - Leverages a fine-tuned GPT2LMHeadModel for generating narrative text that echoes the style of "The Dying Earth" at the push of a button:

 ![Generated Text](Images/model_demo01.png)

 - **Explanation with LIME**:
   - Implements a bar graph using [LIME (Local Interpretable Model-agnostic Explanations)](https://github.com/marcotcr/lime) to display the top ten words from the generated text, sorted by feature importance.
-This visualization helps users understand which words most influence the stylistic alignment with the series.
+This visualization helps users understand which words most influence the stylistic alignment with the series:

 ![LIME](Images/model_demo02.png)